greenmoss/crash-span/README.md

 # crash-span
-Would you like to easily connect to your headless CrashPlan servers?
+Would you like to easily connect your OS X system to your headless CrashPlan servers?
 This script is for you!

+**NOTE**: For Windows; head over to [win-crashplan-uiswitcher](https://github.com/Hossy/win-crashplan-uiswitcher)

 # Usage
 ```sh